openstack/ironic/doc/source/user/states.rst

     provision state using the ``deleted`` or ``undeploy`` verbs.

 adopting
-  This state allows ironic to take over management of a baremetal node with an existing workload on it.
-Ordinarily when a baremetal node is enrolled and managed by ironic, it must transition through ``cleaning`` and ``deploying`` to reach ``active`` state.
+  This state allows Ironic to take over management of a baremetal node with an existing workload on it.
+Ordinarily when a baremetal node is enrolled and managed by Ironic, it must transition through ``cleaning`` and ``deploying`` to reach ``active`` state.
 However, those baremetal nodes that have an existing workload on them, do not need to be deployed or cleaned again, so this transition allows these nodes to move directly from ``manageable`` to